Salford Red Devils are delighted to confirm the signing of vastly experienced back Krisnan Inu.

 22-year-old Hastings already has 47 NRL appearances to his name for the Sydney Roosters and Manly Sea Eagles and has bagged 81 points in the process.

-Salford Red Devils expect the player will join them at the AJ Bell Stadium as soon as his paperwork is complete in Australia.
+Salford Red Devils expect the player will join them at the The Salford Stadium as soon as his paperwork is complete in Australia.

 Head Coach Ian Watson said: “He’s a huge talent with huge potential.
 The fact Trent Robinson let Maloney leave the Roosters so Jackson could partner Mitchell Pearce shows his level of quality.